bhavana-adarsha/bhavana-adarsha/README.md

 ---

-## 🙋‍♀️ About Me
+## About

-- 🧠 **Product Leader** with 10+ years of PM experience and a secret weapon: 10 years of engineering roots
+-  **Product Leader** with 10+ years of PM experience and a secret weapon: 10 years of engineering roots
-- 🚀 **Ex-Founder** — co-founded **sCoolMeal**, a restaurant POS platform for school cafeterias that scaled from 10 → 2,500 meals/day (and got acquired! 🎉)
+-  **Ex-Founder** — co-founded **sCoolMeal**, a restaurant POS platform for school cafeterias that scaled from 10 → 2,500 meals/day (and got acquired! 🎉)
-- 🤖 Currently building **IRIS** — an AI-powered women's health platform using GPT-4, RAG, and FHIR because women's health deserves smarter tech
+-  Currently building **IRIS** — an AI-powered women's health platform using GPT-4, RAG, and FHIR because women's health deserves smarter tech
-- 💡 I sit at the intersection of **AI, Healthcare, and Workforce Workflows** — the three places where the most interesting problems live
+-  I sit at the intersection of **AI, Healthcare, and Workforce Workflows** — the three places where the most interesting problems live
-- 📍 Based in **Suwanee, Georgia**
+-  Based in **Suwanee, Georgia**
-- 🌱 Always learning: right now deep in **Agentic AI**, **LLM architectures**, and **healthcare interoperability**
+-  Always learning: right now deep in **Agentic AI**, **LLM architectures**, and **healthcare interoperability**
-- 💬 Ask me about: product strategy, healthcare AI, building from 0→1, or why constrained optimization is secretly fascinating
+-  Ask me about: product strategy, healthcare AI, building from 0→1, or what startup founder life at sCoolMeal was really like

 ---